coder/docs/setup/upgrade/considerations.md

 This article, however, includes information you should be aware of prior to upgrading, such as architecture updates and breaking changes.

+## Upgrading to v1.30

+- Versions `1.30` and above include a database migration that changes string-based IDs to PostgreSQL UUIDs.

 ## Upgrading to v1.29

 Previously, Coder applied a `UNIQUE` constraint to usernames, but only the